-The primary difference between a purifier and clarifier centrifuge is that a purifier separates a liquid from another liquid and solids simultaneously.
-Therefore a purifier is a three-phase separator.
+The primary difference between a purifier and a clarifier centrifuge is that a purifier separates one liquid from another liquid and solids simultaneously.
+Therefore, a purifier is a three-phase separator.
 A clarifier centrifuge separates a liquid from solids, which is also known as two-phase separation.

 This illustrated article explains the technical differences between these two types of disc-stack centrifuges.

 A purifier is a disc-stack centrifuge that separates one liquid from another liquid and solid particles (if any).
-A purifier centrifuge is capable of continuously separating two liquid phases and one solid phase.
+A purifier centrifuge can continuously separate two liquid phases and one solid phase.

 The separated light phase (oil) moves towards the center of the rotating bowl.
 It rises through the oil passage on the distributor.
 The oil then enters the light phase chamber inside the top disc.
 The paring disc pump expels the separated oil under pressure from the bowl.

-In most purifier centrifuge applications, the light phase in the predominant phase and the heavy-phase is a much smaller proportion of the process fluid.
+In most purifier centrifuge applications, the light phase is the predominant phase, and the heavy phase is a much smaller proportion of the process fluid.
 The following are some real-world purifier centrifuge applications.

 A clarifier centrifuge separates a liquid phase from the solids in the fluid.
 In other words, it is a liquid-solid separation device.
-Therefore a clarifier continuously separates the solids from a liquid carrying solids.
+Therefore a clarifier continuously separates the solids from liquid-carrying solids.